grinnell-cs/csc151-images/_eboards/eboard18.md

 > Yes.
 Expect a new form over the weekend.

+Will our grade reports include tokens?

+> I hope so.
+Soon.

 Introduction
 ------------

 Why do we have this module in CSC-151?

+* Computers and computing technology have an outsize impact on the world.
+* Those who develop computing technology should understand their resposibilities as professionals.
+    * Most don't.
+* We should have a day (or at least a class period) thinking about the impacts of technology and our responsibilites
+* Reminder: CS table discusses these issues on most Tuesdays.
+* Reminder: TWO concentrations that consider these kinds of issues as part of their work: Science, Medicine, and Society (SMS) and Digital Studies.

 Other notes

+* Lots of different approaches in CS classes.
+* Sam likes the ACM code of ethics.
+* AI has created large numbers of challenges, particularly to understanding why things are happening and unexpected factors.

 Ethics
 ------